lalekidman/enum-extractor/README.md

-# Enum-extractor
+# ts-enum-extractor
-Enum-extractor is a javascript module that extract either values or keys of the enum variables on typescript.
+ts-enum-extractor is a typescript module that extract either values or keys of the enum variables.

 > enum DIRECTION = {
 >   LEFT: 1,